floodyworm/my-first-blog/README.md

 This project covers the following in sufficient detail so as to be comfortable with developing a new Django app:
 1. Python programming language basics
 2. Django Object Relational Mapping (ORM)
-3. Use of MySQL (Other databases can be: MySQL, PostgreSQL, SQLite 3, Oracle and NoSQL databses such as
+3. Use of MySQL (other databases can be: MySQL, PostgreSQL, SQLite 3, Oracle and NoSQL databases such as MongoDb and GoogleAppEngine Datastore.
+This project uses MySQL because with a free account, use of only MySQL database is permitted by www.pythonanywhere.com)
-4. MongoDb and GoogleAppEngine Datastore.
-This project uses MySQL because www.pythonanywhere.com allows a free account only to use MySQL database.)
+4. HTML and Django Template extending
-5. HTML and Django Template extending
+5. Applying CSS
-6. Applying CSS
+6. Implementing Bootstrap library
-7. Implementing Bootstrap library
+7. Creating Django Forms
-8. Creating Django Forms
+8. Considerations to security (also see: https://docs.djangoproject.com/en/2.1/howto/deployment/checklist/) before deploying to Cloud ( using www.pythonanywhere.com but others, such as, AWS can be used)
-9. Considerations to security (also see: https://docs.djangoproject.com/en/2.1/howto/deployment/checklist/) before deploying to Cloud ( using www.pythonanywhere.com but others, such as, AWS can be used)
+9. Version controlling of the project development using GitHub

-10. Version controlling of the project development using GitHub
+My experience of developing this project will be published shortly.